ScriptedAlchemy/webpack-flush-chunks/README.md

 matches the one generated on the client, so that another client render is not needed, and more importantly so that another request to the server for an additional chunk is not needed.

 For future imports performed on user navigation, the "dual-import" mechanism of `babel-plugin-universal-import` will request a stylesheet.
-To accomplish that, a hash of chunk names to stylsheets is provided so you can embed it in the page, similar to what webpack does with your js chunks in its bootstrap code.
+To accomplish that, a hash of chunk names to stylesheets is provided so you can embed it in the page, similar to what webpack does with your js chunks in its bootstrap code.

 Before we examine how to use `flushChunks/flushFiles`, let's take a look at the desired output.
 It's something like this: